jissac/SDCND/Term1/Behavioral_Cloning/README.md

 ![alt text][image0a] ![alt text][image0b] ![alt text][image0c]

 Having the three cameras helps the network generalize while training.
 Furthermore, having the left and right images help with correcting the steering angle when the car is off center, as the recorded steering angle corresponds to the center camera image.
-Therefore, when training with the left and right camera images, I added a correction factor that adjusted the steering angle depending on which camera image was used.
+Therefore, in addition to the center images, I trained the model with the left and right camera images by adding a correction factor that adjusted the steering angle depending on which camera image was used.
 The log file containing the driving data is shown below (only the steering angle data was used as an output label).

 ![alt text][image1]